3 Chapter 3- Understanding Labor Cost

 Exempt Employees:

-- Usually managers, executives, or some administrative staff.
+- Usually, managers, executives, or some white-collar or administrative staff.

 - Exempt from FLSA overtime regulations.

-- They receive a predetermined salary regardless of hours worked (within reason).
+- They receive a predetermined salary regardless of hours worked.

 - FLSA has specific tests to determine if an employee qualifies for exempt status, considering factors like job duties, salary level, and level of autonomy.